symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

    , ``Generic`` documents which are not routable and will result in a 404 if accessed directly.

-Internally each route stack is provided by a *builder unit*.
-Builder units contain a *path provider* and actions to take if the provided path exist or not.
+Internally each route stack is built up by a *builder unit*.
+Builder units contain one *path provider* class and two actions classes one action to take if the provided path exists in the PHPCR tree, the other if it does not.
 The goal of each builder unit is to generate a path and then provide a route object for each element in that path.